sam-laing/bias_correction_debunked/README.md

 ---

 **Repository structure:**
-- `optim/`: Custom optimizer implementations
+- `optim/`: Custom AdamW implementation with a number of schedulers.
-- `models/`: Model architectures for various domains
+- `models/`: Model architectures for various domains with a construct_model() function
-- `data/`: Dataset loaders and preprocessing
+- `data/`: Dataset loaders and preprocessing with a get_loaders()
-- `experiments/`: Scripts to reproduce our results
-- `analysis/`: Statistical analysis and visualization tools